-For all skills demonstration tests, you will be asked to perform a focused interview and physical exam of one body system, e.g., respiratory, and conduct an interview of one section of the nursing history or a health pattern, e.g., psychosocial health.
+For all skills demonstration tests, you will be asked to perform a focused interview and physical exam of one body system, e.g., respiratory.
+You will also conduct an interview of one section of the nursing history or a health pattern, e.g., psychosocial health.